Thin Film Technology I

 - Department of Materials Science and Engineering

 130 credits in science/engineering.
-Materials Analysis should have been attended.
+Either Surface Characterisation and attended course in Surface and Materials Analysis, or attended course in Introduction to Materials Engineering and Surface Characterisation which can be taken in parallel.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 On completion of the course, the student should be able to: